akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 + [Introduction & Summary]({% post_url 2016-08-26-BinaryTreesPlayground %})
 + [Part I: QuickLook-able Binary Tree with Pluggable Traversals]({% post_url 2016-08-26-BinaryTreesPlayground-Part-I %})
-+ Part II: Tree Layout Rendering and Core Crusty
++ Part II: The tree drawing architecture and customization of its components

 --------
 This blog is a part of the series on visualizing binary trees with Swift 3.
 [The introduction]({% post_url 2016-08-26-BinaryTreesPlayground %}) provides an overall context and summary, including a short demo taken in the Swift Playground for iPad app.
 The playground with sample code and practical examples is [available at github](https://github.com/akpw/VisualBinaryTrees) and is ready to run in the latest Xcode 8.0 beta 6.